Our Enterprise Duties

 Statewide Accounting leads the expansion of the statewide enterprise electronic commerce program.
 The eCommerce initiative helps agencies cut costs and promotes an environmentally friendly business atmosphere by shifting away from a paper-based environment for both outbound and inbound payments.
 This program primarily involves two methods to disburse and receive payments: 1) Electronic Funds Transfer (EFT); and 2) Merchant Cards (credit and debit cards).

-The HR Payroll team consists of approximately 33 technical, 40 operational, four training and 18 call center resources.
-The team is responsible for the support and maintenance, operations and training of payroll, benefits and HR transactions for more than 30 North Carolina agencies and boards, serving approximately 80,000 employees.
+The HR Payroll team is responsible for the support and maintenance, operations and training of payroll, benefits and HR transactions for more than 30 North Carolina agencies and boards, serving approximately 80,000 employees.

 The Technical team is responsible for maintaining and enhancing the system, including configuration, development and support of the base Enterprise Resource Planning (ERP) system, report development and support, security access, and employee and manager portal support.